February 23, 2026 · 8 min read

 Bonus Positioning

-Original game players are often bonus-skeptical.
-They understand the math — bonuses often have negative expected value at their volume.
-Many prefer lower house edge over bonus money.
+Original game players are often bonus-skeptical, and for good reason.
+They understand the math — bonuses frequently have negative expected value at their play volume, and many prefer lower house edge over bonus money.
+If you're promoting bonuses, calculate the actual cost at their play volume and note wagering contribution (usually 100% for dice/limbo).

 Landing Page Optimization